Helen McCarthy on anime and the Olympics

 Japan is the land of mascots – organisations big and small use them to present friendly faces to the public.
 In May 2012 a Japanese newspaper ran a feature article on how mascots help shrinking towns and industries.
 The city of Ugo boosted rice sales five-fold with a drawing of a cute girl, while Kannagi fans got together to help Shichigahama, where the anime is set, after the March 2011 tsunami.

-Only two Olympic mascots have made it big in anime.
+Only two Olympic mascots have made it big in anime so far.
 One is Eagle Sam, mascot of the 1984 Los Angeles Olympics.
 A friendly, perky bird in a stars ‘n’ stripes top hat and bow tie, Sam was designed by Disney artist Robert C. Moore.
 He was a star in Japan long before the Games began, thanks to Hideo Nishimaki’s anime series, which premiered on TBS early in April 1983.

 Sam was beaten to anime gold by Bear Cub Misha, the 1980 Moscow Olympic mascot designed by illustrator Victor Chizhikov.
 Misha was big in Japan in 1979 with Koguma no Misha, a TV Asahi series directed by Yoshimichi Nitta, also seen in Europe and the Arab world.
 He was the first Olympic mascot to star in his own cartoon show, and also the first to have a girlfriend, making him a beacon of hope for young geeks unsure how to talk to girls.